-Dental procedures are performed on horses by a process called “floating”.
-Floating means to smooth or contour your horse's teeth with a file (called a "float").
-Unlike human teeth a horse's teeth keep growing.
-Periodically throughout the horse's life sharp edges develop on the teeth making in painful and difficult to eat.
+Horse dental care is performed with a process called “floating”.
+Floating means to smooth or contour your horse’s teeth with a file (called a “float”).
+Unlike human teeth, a horse’s teeth keep growing.
+Periodically throughout the horse’s life, sharp edges develop on the teeth making it painful and difficult to eat.

 Horses like humans do have two sets of teeth throughout their lives.
 Typically they will have lost all of their baby teeth by age 5.
-Adults horses will have between 36-44 permanent teeth.
+Adult horses will have between 36-44 permanent teeth.

-Often times when teeth have sharp and pointed edges sore and cuts are developed in the mouth and on the tongue.
+Often times, when teeth have sharp and pointed edges, sores and cuts are developed in the mouth and on the tongue.